michael2012z/BitBible/markdown/KJV/files/1Chr.md

 20. And Zechariah, and Aziel, and Shemiramoth, and Jehiel, and Unni, and Eliab, and Maaseiah, and Benaiah, with psalteries on Alamoth;

-21. And Mattithiah, and Elipheleh, and Mikneiah, and Obed–edom, and Jeiel, and Azaziah, with harps on the Sheminith to excel.on the…: or, on the eighth to oversee
+21. And Mattithiah, and Elipheleh, and Mikneiah, and Obed–edom, and Jeiel, and Azaziah, with harps on the Sheminith to excel.

-22. And Chenaniah, chief of the Levites, was for song: he instructed about the song, because he was skilful.was for…: or, was for the carriage: he instructed about the carriagesong: Heb. lifting up
+22. And Chenaniah, chief of the Levites, was for song: he instructed about the song, because he was skilful.

 23. And Berechiah and Elkanah were doorkeepers for the ark.